My mom is known for her creamy, garlic mashed potatoes.

 jump toRECIPE

-My mom is known for her creamy, garlic mashed potatoes.
-They are always the favorite dish on thanksgiving in my family.
+It’s funny I make so many Thanksgiving recipes leading up to the holiday when it comes to our actual holiday dinner I don’t have many jobs.
+While my Dad usually roasts the turkey, my mom is known for her perfect, creamy garlic mashed potatoes!
+In my family they are always the favorite side dish on thanksgiving.
+Nothing pairs better with a traditional roast turkey (of course these also pair well with plenty of other recipes).
 The butter and cream cheese helps to make the potatoes light and fluffy while the garlic gives them a kick of flavor.

-These can me made a day ahead of time if you are stressed about getting other dishes prepared at a busy family gathering, however they may need to be reheated in small batches.
+These can be made a day ahead of time if you are stressed about getting other dishes prepared at a busy family gathering, however they may need to be reheated in small batches.

-Potatoes – In this recipe I use Russet potatoes, also known as Idaho potatoes.
+Potatoes – I use Russet potatoes, also known as Idaho potatoes for this recipe.
 They’re large, starchy, oblong potatoes known for being the ideal baking potato.
 When they’re cooked they become soft and light.

 Cream cheese – The addition of cream cheese makes for extra creamy mashed potatoes.